Car Ownership Statistics in the U.S.

 Total number of registered vehicles per state

-California, Texas and Florida lead the nation in the number of registered vehicles, accounting for 28% of the nationwide total.
-This is fitting, considering these states make up 27% of the U.S. populace.
+California, Texas and Florida lead the nation with the most registered vehicles, accounting for 26% of the U.S. total.
+This is fitting, considering these states make up 27% of the U.S. population.

 Registered vehicles per capita by state

 Great Plains states Montana, Wyoming and South Dakota have the largest rates of vehicle registrations per capita, according to 2020 Census Bureau figures.